You are here

 In a situation where the total amount of earned Federal Title IV grants and/or loans is less than the disbursed amount, the difference must be returned to the Federal Title IV programs in the order listed above.
 And no additional disbursements may be made to the student for the payment period.

 However, if the total amount of earned Federal Title IV grants and/or loans is greater than the total amount of disbursed and/or could have been disbursed, the difference between these amounts must be treated as a post-withdrawal disbursement.

 A post-withdrawal disbursement must be made from available grant funds before available loan funds.
-If outstanding charges exist, the institution may credit the student's account up to the amount of outstanding charges with all or a portion of any post-disbursement grant funds.
-However, a post-disbursement of loan funds to pay outstanding charges requires the confirmation of the student or parent for a parent PLUS loan.
+If outstanding current charges exist, the post-withdrawal grant funds will be applied to those charges and any excess grant funds will be refunded to the student.
+However, a post-disbursement of loan requires the confirmation of the student or parent for a parent PLUS loan.
 In these situations, the student and/or parent will be notified within 30 days of the institution's determination that the student withdrew to offer the post-withdrawal disbursement.
 The funds may be accepted or declined by the student and/or parent within 14 days from the date of notification.
-Once notification of acceptance has been received, ISU will disburse the funds within 120 days of the institution's determination that the student withdrew.
+Once notification of acceptance has been received, ISU will disburse the funds within 180 days of the institution's determination that the student withdrew.